lorenseanstewart/kanban-comparison/BLOG_POST_NOTES.md

 - **Fine‑grained reactivity**, **compile‑time optimization**, **resumability**
 - **Innovation Ceiling** and **Network Effect Prison** as named sections/callouts
 - **Mobile‑web‑first** users and real‑world cellular constraints

+## AI Assistant Recommendations

+Based on analysis of the codebase and alignment with this outline, here are targeted recommendations to strengthen the empirical evidence and blog post:

+### Codebase Enhancements
+- **Update Qwik Metrics**: Fill in TBDs for Qwik's Lighthouse, FCP, LCP, and INP in the root README.md.
+Run performance tests as per PERFORMANCE_METRICS_GUIDE.md to confirm bundle sizes and highlight resumability benefits (e.g., superior TTI due to no hydration).
+- **Code Size and Boilerplate Comparisons**: Compute and document line counts or boilerplate metrics for key patterns (e.g., state management, effects, forms) across frameworks.
+This will empirically support the "Complexity Paradox" section, showing alternatives have ~20-30% less code.
+- **React Compiler Deep Dive**: Add notes in the README.md on specific optimizations (e.g., auto-memoization in drag-and-drop or optimistic updates) and quantify re-render reductions.

+### Blog Post Improvements
+- **Structure**: Follow the outlined "Developer Journey" format, revealing bundle sizes early and using repo visuals for charts/tables.
+- **Tone**: Maintain balance by emphasizing React's strengths while quantifying alternatives' advantages for mobile/performance-critical apps.
+- **CTA**: Encourage readers to clone the repo and test on slow networks, as planned.
+- **Length/Depth**: Target 2500 words, weaving in personal insights (e.g., SolidStart for pragmatism, SvelteKit for joy).
+- **Visuals**: Incorporate side-by-side code examples and performance charts directly from the repo to make claims more tangible.

+These updates will make the post even more compelling and data-driven.

+---

+## Hacker News Launch Aids

+### HN-friendly titles (data-forward)
+- We built the same Kanban app in 7 frameworks.
+Here’s the data.
+- React-by-default, tested: 7 frameworks, 3× bundle gap (with methods)
+- React Compiler vs Solid/Svelte/Qwik: Same app, very different bundles
+- Next.js vs Nuxt vs SolidStart vs SvelteKit vs Qwik: Real app, real numbers
+- Same app, 7 frameworks: Smaller bundles win on cellular (methods + repo)

+### One-line openings
+- We built the same Kanban app seven times and measured everything.
+The board page bundle ranged from ~40 kB to ~159 kB.
+Here’s the data, methods, and code to reproduce.
+- Same features, same DB, seven frameworks.
+The results: 3× bundle differences and what they mean on 4G—plus how to replicate our numbers.

+### Preempt common HN objections (put near top of post)
+- Apples-to-apples: pinned versions, identical data volume, normalized CSS/icons, consistent throttling/CPU.
+- App scope: mid-complexity, representative; larger-scale deep dive planned (Part 3).
+- Ecosystem matters: acknowledged; this post focuses on performance constraints where bundle size shifts the decision.
+- React Compiler: measured delta; notes on what it cannot remove (hydration/runtime overhead).

+### Submission tips
+- Link stack: blog → repo → methods → raw JSON at the top.
+- Post weekday morning PT; respond in comments with extra charts and clarifications.
+- First top-level comment: paste methodology snippet and links to `PERFORMANCE_METRICS_GUIDE.md` and `metrics/summary.json`.

+### Extra metric to include before launch
+- Warm navigation: Board → Card details (client-side route) timings to show runtime efficiency beyond cold start.